GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stat ::= 'try' stat 'recover' visibility-block

-The try statement encloses a block of code in which an panic condition can occur, such as a fatal runtime error or a panic function.
+The try statement encloses a block of code in which a panic condition can occur, such as a fatal runtime error or a panic function.
 The try-recover clause provides the panic-handling code.

-It is important to understand that try/recover is not a correct error handling code, and definetly not a way to implement control-flow.
+It is important to understand that try/recover is not correct error handling code, and definitely not a way to implement control-flow.
-Much like in GO lang, this is really invalid situation which should not normally happen in the production environment.
+Much like in the Go language, this is really an invalid situation which should not normally happen in a production environment.
-Examples of potential exceptions are: dereferencing null pointer, indexing array out of bounds, etc.
+Examples of potential exceptions are dereferencing a null pointer, indexing into an array out of bounds, etc.

 -----------
 panic